By Robert Boer, Director of MusicTutorOnline.

-Have a solid music stand to place your device on is another excellent option.
+Having a solid music stand on which to place your device is another excellent option.

-A tripod for your phone or tablet is another great option worth exploring.
+A tripod for your phone, tablet, or external webcam is another great option worth exploring.

 A (reasonable) fast and stable internet connection are important since video conferencing demands a lot from your internet connection.
-Being as close to your WiFi router as possible helps in case your connection is troublesome.
-If your WiFi is sometimes unstable, connecting your computer directly to your router with an ethernet cable is an option worth exploring if your WiFi is unstable at times.
+Being as close to your WiFi router as possible helps if your internet connection is troublesome.
+If your WiFi is sometimes unstable, connecting your computer directly to your router with an ethernet cable is worth exploring.
+More info about this can be found in our TECH TIPS post.

 We recommend using headphones.
 Sometimes, when no headphones are used, there can be an echo.
 The sound coming out of the speakers, going back into the microphone, is what can cause that.
 In-ear or over-ear headphones are both ok.
-Please try it out, and use what you find most comfortable and works best for you.
+Try it out, and use what you find most comfortable and works best for you.
 With headphones, your experience listening to your teacher play/sing and talk will dramatically improve, and you may feel more immersed.

-If you like to go all out we can recommend investing in an external microphone.
-Especially recommended for more advanced players.
-There are excellent quality USB microphones available that are very easy to use.
-Just plug into the USB port of your computer and play.
-Also, external microphones improve the sound of your own playing dramatically when you record yourself and when you play during your online lessons.
-Recording yourself is one of the best educational tools where you can help yourself improve.
+We recommend investing in an external microphone if you like to go all out.
+It is especially recommended for more advanced players.
+There are excellent quality USB microphones that are very easy to use: plug in and play.
+External microphones improve the sound of your playing dramatically when you record yourself and when you play during your online lessons.
+Recording yourself is one of the best educational tools to help yourself improve.
 Working on sound balance and sound quality with your teacher is easier when you use a good microphone during your online lessons.

-We hope you enjoyed reading our tips and we always welcome any feedback and questions you may have.
+We hope you enjoyed reading our tips and always welcome any feedback and questions.
 Please email us at firstname.lastname@example.org